uccross/uccross.github.io/projects.md

 [Polyphorm](https://github.com/CreativeCodingLab/Polyphorm) is an agent-based system for reconstructing and visualizing *optimal transport networks* defined over sparse data.
 Rooted in astronomy and inspired by nature, we have used Polyphorm to reconstruct the Cosmic web structure, but also to discover network-like patterns in natural language data.
 You can find more details about our research [here](https://elek.pub/research.html).
 Under the hood, Polyphorm uses a richer 3D scalar field representation of the reconstructed network, instead of a discrete representation like a graph or a mesh.

 **PolyPhy** will be a Python-centric redesigned version of Polyphorm, currently in the beginning of its development cycle.
 PolyPhy will be a multi-platform toolkit meant for a wide audience across different disciplines: astronomers, neuroscientists, data scientists and even artists and designers.
 All of the offered projects focus on PolyPhy, with a variety of topics including design, coding, and even research.
+Ultimately, PolyPhy will become a tool for discovering connections between different disciplines by creating quantitatively comparable structural analytics.

 ### Develop website for PolyPhy